 Diary Of A Busker Day 259 Tuesday July 17th 2012 Broad Street, Reading 1.
 Outside John Lewis, Time: 10:20-10:30am, 2.
 Opposite Handbag & Mobile Phone Shop, Time: 10:33-11:05am, 3.
 Opposite Anne Summers, Time: 1:42-2:28pm

-Today’s my fourth and final accupuncture appointment.
-Apart from the fact that I only signed up for four, I can’t afford to come up for more, as, due to the school summer holidays, I’ve had two of my three weekly guitar lessons cancelled.
+Today’s my fourth and final acupuncture appointment.
+Apart from the fact that I only signed up for four, I can’t afford to come up for more as, due to the school summer holidays, I’ve had two of my three weekly guitar lessons cancelled.
 But the nice people at the clinic are going to see if there’s a place I can visit in Winchester.